SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 We had a regular stand up call this morning, where we discussed what we will be working on.
 Then everybody got working.
 **Reviewer Team** updated and made changes in Engg Doc.
 A lot of activity today. **Reviewer Team** discussed over the **Schema**.
 Rest of the folks worked on the **interview system**.
 Tanay himself would be looking into the build issue along with Omkar.

+`29 July : `
+Almost done working on my changes.
+Also health is a little down today.
+Waiting for the **Schema** to be finalized to get done with the wiring of **Reviewer Dashboard** Logic.